Peace Corps: Criticism and new directions

-In December 2003, a report by the Brookings Institution praised the Peace Corps but proposed changes.
+In December 2003, a report by the Brookings Institution praised the Peace Corps, but proposed changes.
 These include relabeling Peace Corps volunteers in certain countries, greater host country ownership, reverse volunteers (have volunteers from the host country in the U.S.), and multilateral volunteers.
 The Brookings Institution wrote that a "one-year service commitment [for the Baby Boom generation] could make the Peace Corps more attractive to older Americans, possibly combined with the option of returning to the same site or country after a three-month break" and customized placement to a specific country would increase the number of people volunteering.

 In a critique by The Future of Freedom Foundation, James Bovard mixes history of the Peace Corps with current interpretations.
 He writes that in the 1980s, "The Peace Corps's world-saving pretensions were a joke on American taxpayers and Third World folks who expected real help."
 He goes on to criticize the difference in rhetoric and action of Peace Corps volunteers, even attacking its establishment as "the epitome of emotionalism in American politics."
 Using snippets of reports, accounts of those in countries affected by the Peace Corps and even concluded that at one point "some Peace Corps agricultural efforts directly hurt Third World poor."
-At the end of the article, Bovard noted that all Peace Corps volunteers he had talked with conceded they have not helped foreigners ... but he acknowledges that "Some Peace Corps volunteers, like some Americans who volunteer for religion missions abroad, have truly helped foreigners."
+At the end of the article, Bovard noted that all Peace Corps volunteers he had talked with conceded they have not helped foreigners, but he acknowledges that "Some Peace Corps volunteers, like some Americans who volunteer for religious missions abroad, have truly helped foreigners."

 Over the past decade, new directions for the Peace Corps have emerged.
 Christopher Hedrick outlined "The New Peace Corps" in a Yale Journal of International Affairs essay published in 2013.
-Hedrick, who was then both the Country Director for Peace Corps Senegal and the originator and coordinator of the Peace Corps malaria prevention initiative across sub-Saharan Africa, argued that the Peace Corps was "building upon a new generation’s passion and technological know-how to make a difference in the everyday lives of people in developing countries across the globe.
-The agency is undergoing a profound transformation, and volunteers’ service no longer resembles the traditional notion of the Peace Corps experience."
+Hedrick, who was then both the Country Director for Peace Corps Senegal and the originator and coordinator of the Peace Corps malaria prevention initiative across sub-Saharan Africa, argued that the Peace Corps was "building upon a new generation's passion and technological know-how to make a difference in the everyday lives of people in developing countries across the globe.
+The agency is undergoing a profound transformation, and volunteers' service no longer resembles the traditional notion of the Peace Corps experience."
 While retaining the unique focus on deep understanding and relations with host communities, the New Peace Corps embraced professionalism among volunteers and staff, leveraged technology to improve communications and enhance the ability of host communities to access needed resources, and deepened partnerships with local, national, and international development partners.
 While some found this vision threatening to the iconic notion of the lone Peace Corps volunteer, the agency rapidly adopted this approach in significant initiatives such as the food security alliance with USAID's Feed the Future Initiative, the collaboration on malaria prevention and treatment with African health ministries and the U.S. President's Malaria Initiative, and the increased focus on ensuring high levels of volunteer fluency in local languages.